Ganaraska Region Conservation Authority

-The Ganaraska Region Conservation Authority is a conservation authority in the Canadian province of Ontario.
+The Ganaraska Region Conservation Authority (GRCA) or Ganaraska Conservation, is a conservation authority in the Canadian province of Ontario.
 It was established in October 1946 via the Conservation Authorities Act, and is a member authority of Conservation Ontario.

 The authority is responsible for the management and protection of the Ganaraska River watershed in Northumberland County and the Regional Municipality of Durham in Southern Ontario.